 Post Author: Sarah Ross

-Sarah Ross is the pastor of First Presbyterian Church in Adrian, Michigan, and currently serves on the Board of Young Clergy Women International.
-Sarah lives in Adrian with her odd but lovable rescue dog, Molly, and is hoping to welcome a child into her home through foster-adoption.
+Sarah Ross is ordained in the Presbyterian Church (USA) and serves as the pastor of First Presbyterian Church in Adrian, Michigan.
+She is currently serving on the board of The Young Clergy Women Project.
+Sarah lives in Adrian with her odd but lovable rescue dog, Molly.

 Used with permission